Quality of life comparison

 In United States, approximately 91.0% of the population has internet access as of 2020.
 In South Africa, about 70.0% do as of 2020.

 United States spends 16.8% of its total GDP on healthcare as of 2019.
 In South Africa, that number is 9.1% of GDP as of 2019.

 United States spends 5.0% of its total GDP on education as of 2014.
 South Africa spends 6.8% of total GDP on education as of 2020.

 see 86.0% less coastline

 United States has a total of 19,924 km of coastline.
 In South Africa, that number is 2,798 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and South African Revenue Service.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, South African Revenue Service.

 South Africa: At a glance